kwame news

 Tuesday, May 23, 2023

 I’m going on a world tour…AGAIN!
 And, I’ll be talking about the thing my dad says I love to talk about the most.
 Me.
 Oh my.
 Seriously though, this book is different from anything I’ve ever written.
 It’s my memoir, Why Fathers Cry at Night .
-I’ll be sharing stories on tour about longing, love, and loss, discussing the lessons we’ve learned - and unlearned - and the ones we are still learning, with some special friends along the way.
-Come meet me [...] read more
+I’ll be sharing stories on tour about longing, love, and loss, discussing the lessons we’ve learned - and unlearned - and the ones we are still [...] read more

 "The Crossover" Streaming on Disney+